maxwrlr/sequelize-plugin-oracle/README.md

 // now you can use sequelize with oracle dbs. import {Sequelize} from 'sequelize';

+// or everything in one line
+// (sequelize-plugin-oracle exports sequelize) import {Sequelize} from 'sequelize-plugin-oracle';

 const sequelize = new Sequelize('oracle://...');
 ```

 ## How does it work?

-When required, it makes sure that the `dialects` directory of sequelize contains a copy of oracle definitions
+When required, it overrides/wraps certain functions of sequelize to register the Oracle dialect.
-of this package.
 That's kinda hacky, but it seems to work 😅.